Finding Joy on Holy Ground

 Jamestown, VA 2011

-On Valentine’s Day, 2007, a massive snowstorm hit Vermont dropping between two and three feet of snow in a twenty-four-hour period.
-For several days people were clearing snow from sidewalks, driveways, and rooftops.
+On Valentine’s Day, 2007, a massive snowstorm hit Vermont, dropping between two and three feet of snow in a twenty-four-hour period.
+For several days, people were clearing snow from sidewalks, driveways, and rooftops.
 On the third day, after hours spent on the roof, Dave came in to give a report.
 He had worked his way to the front of the house and was vigorously moving shovelful after shovelful from the roof to the drifts below.
 As he worked, instead of warming up from the exertion as he expected, he was getting colder and colder.
 What he had failed to notice was that with each shovelful he tossed from the roof, a fair percentage had blown back and collected in the pockets of the pants he was wearing.
 When the pockets reached maximum capacity…weight, gravity, and maybe just because the snow wanted to return to the roof…Dave’s pants slowly slid down his legs and gathered around his ankles.
 Our house was on a fairly busy street.
 One wonders how many people he mooned before he realized that his arse was on display for the entire world to see.

-Dave was not a small man and he frequently used his size to great comic advantage.
+Dave was not a small man, and he frequently used his size to great comic advantage.
 When our church instituted an annual Christmas Pageant, he was one of the Wise Men.
 After several years in the role, he decided to mix it up and play the part of an angel.
 I assume that angels come in all shapes and sizes, but I’m pretty sure that until the moment he appeared on the chancel, no one in Montpelier had ever seen anything quite like his rendition.
 To complete his angel ensemble, he and his cohort, Bob, also dressed as an angel, carried small bells that they’d ring occasionally and then look to see if either of them had gotten their wings.
 “Teacher says, every time a bell rings, an angel gets his wings.”

 He’s The Angel In The Christmas Play

-I suppose his greatest achievement at visual humor was The Great Shower Caper.
+I suppose his greatest achievement in visual humor was The Great Shower Caper.
 One summer, while I was spending a week at Star Island, off the coast of New Hampshire, he got together with my friends Bettie and Nancy.
 The three of them were aided by my daughter-in-law, who photographed the entire escapade.
-Nancy, Dave, and Bettie, posed in such a way as to create the illusion that the three of them were enjoying a playfully nude romp together in our outdoor shower.
+Nancy, Dave, and Bettie posed in such a way as to create the illusion that the three of them were enjoying a playfully nude romp together in our outdoor shower.
 I can’t imagine that this was Dave’s idea, but the fact that he was willing to go along with it was classic.
 The rest of the plot involved having prints made for each of the participants to hang surreptitiously in their house to see how long it took their spouse to discover it.
 I can only imagine how much fun they had creating this bit of visual hilarity.
 I keep a framed print in my bathroom.
 I look at it every day and always smile.

 Ain’t We Got Fun